Association football culture: Hooliganism

 Violence by fans has also affected players, including professional athletes, but this is rare.
 One example includes a message to Christian Vieri, apparently by an Inter Milan fan, which threatened to burn down his restaurant, criticising his attitude towards the team.
 There is also the notorious incident where the Colombian international player Andrés Escobar was murdered shortly after returning home from the 1994 World Cup.
 This was reputedly for scoring the own goal which eliminated Colombia from the competition.

 Before the 1998 FIFA World Cup, 26 Seaburn Casuals (a Sunderland A.F.C. supporters firm) hooligans were arrested in a police raid after a military-issue smoke bomb was let out at a local pub after a fight with bouncers.
 By the end of the operation, over 60 were facing charges.
 Some of the Seaburn Casuals hooligans picked up in the raid were also involved with neo-Nazi groups like Combat 18.
 The operation failed when judge ruled CCTV footage from the pub inadmissible.

 In March 2000, the Seaburn Casuals fought with hooligans from the Newcastle Gremlins in a pre-arranged clash near the North Shields Ferry terminal, in what was described as "some of the worst football related fighting ever witnessed in the United Kingdom".
 The leaders of the Gremlins and Casuals were both jailed for four years for conspiracy, with 28 others jailed for various terms, based on evidence gained after police examined the messages sent by mobile phone between the gang members on the day.

 There have been a number of accidents and disasters in the history of football.
 Some of these, such as the Hillsborough and Ibrox disasters, were due to problems with crowd control.
 The Heysel Stadium disaster was a combination of hooliganism and poor crowd control.
 The Bradford City stadium fire was due to poor fire safety in the stadium.
 Lessons learned from these disasters have led to safer football stadiums and gradual bans on smoking.

+The classic quote “Football is a gentleman’s game played by hooligans, and Rugby is a hooligans’ game played by gentlemen,” was originally made by a Cambridge University Chancellor in the 1890s as “It is clear that one is a gentleman’s game played by hooligans; the other a hooligan’s game played by gentlemen.”